Menu

 ModeWhat happens to automated writes

-AUTOHigh-confidence project memories can be approved immediately; automation-derived, low-confidence, and non-project scoped candidates still go to review.
+AUTOHigh-confidence project memories can be approved only when an explicit project policy permits it and records an approval receipt; automation-derived, low-confidence, and non-project scoped candidates still go to review.

 INBOXAutomated sources such as commit hooks and transcript imports become PENDING until reviewed in the dashboard.